Jarthianur/TestPlusPlus/README.md

 [![codecov](https://codecov.io/gh/Jarthianur/simple-cpp-test-framework/branch/master/graph/badge.svg)](https://codecov.io/gh/Jarthianur/simple-cpp-test-framework)
 [![BCH compliance](https://bettercodehub.com/edge/badge/Jarthianur/simple-cpp-test-framework?branch=master)](https://bettercodehub.com/)

-**This is a simple header-only testing framework for C++11/14/17.**
+**This is a simple header-only testing framework for C++11/14/17 featuring a simple, yet powerfull API, and the capability to parallelize tests, using *OpenMP*.**
-Featuring great **extendability** and an **easy, but powerful and modular** API.
-Additionally it serves the capability to **parallelize** tests, using *OpenMP*.

-To use it, just include the all in one [header](sctf.hpp) into your builds.
+To use it, just include the all in one [header](https://github.com/Jarthianur/simple-cpp-test-framework/releases/download/1.2/sctf.hpp) into your builds.

 *So why actually writing a new testing framework?*

 There are great C++ testing frameworks available out there, but each has its pro's and con's.
 When I started to write proper tests for my projects, I couldn't find a testing framework that completely suited my needs.
-So I thought, why not just writing my own testing framework, which simply has every feature I'd like.
+So I thought, why not just writing my own, which simply has every feature I'd like.
 As a side effect this project was - and is still - a great opportunity to improve my C++ skills.
 This framework is designed around simplicity and effectiveness, for the user as well as the frameworks code itself.
 There is no excessive documentation reading required, or complicated build integration.
 Everything is hidden that distracts you from focusing on what really counts, writing qualitative tests.
-Of course this framework might not suite your needs completely, hence feel free to provide suggestions, or request a feature you'd like.
+Of course this framework might not suite all *your* needs, hence feel free to provide suggestions, or request a feature you'd wish.
 Please have a look at the full [feature set](#feature-set).

 ## Contents